insin/nwb/docs/Configuration.md

 If you use [intl](https://www.npmjs.com/package/intl) in a Webpack build, all the locales it supports will be imported by default and your build will be larger than you were expecting!

-Provide an object with a `locales` Array specifying language codes for the locales you want to load.
+Provide an object with a `locales` Array specifying language codes for the locales you want to load, or a String if you only need one locale.

 ###### `moment`: `Object`

-If you use [Moment.js](http://momentjs.com/) in a Webpack build, all the locales it supports will be imported by default and your build will be about 139KB larger than you were expecting!
+If you use [Moment.js](http://momentjs.com/) in a Webpack build, all the locales it supports will be imported by default and your build will be larger than you were expecting!

-Provide an object with a `locales` Array specifying language codes for the locales you want to load.
+Provide an object with a `locales` Array specifying language codes for the locales you want to load, or a String if you only need one locale.

 ###### `react-intl`: `Object`

 If you use [react-intl](https://github.com/yahoo/react-intl) in a Webpack build, all the locales it supports will be imported by default and your build will be larger than you were expecting!

-Provide an object with a `locales` Array specifying language codes for the locales you want to load.
+Provide an object with a `locales` Array specifying language codes for the locales you want to load, or a String if you only need one locale.

 ###### `sinon`: `Boolean`